Kathryn Zeiler: Medical malpractice

 Zeiler has explored the differences between malpractice payments and jury verdicts, while also discussing the consequences of using malpractice insurance to satisfy malpractice claims.
 Her work indicates that malpractice awards rarely exceed primary coverage limits, regardless of the damages awarded by juries.
 Therefore, even though physicians without excess-layer liability coverage are in principle vulnerable to judgments above the standard liability insurance, this is almost never the case.
 Policy limits almost always limit the effect of larger jury verdicts where verdicts exceed available insurance coverage.
 Thus, regardless of their malpractice insurance coverage, doctors rarely make out-of-pocket payments to satisfy malpractice awards.
 In the rare cases in which large jury verdicts or settlements are paid out above general policy limits, these payments are almost always paid by insurers.
 These findings call into question policy arguments in support of the implementation of damages caps to lower liability insurance premiums and improve patient care.

 Methodology

 Zeiler has advocated for the increased use of empiricism in health law, specifically through the utilization of data and use of the scientific method.
-Zeiler and Michelle M. Mello have examined the use of empirical field studies to study causation and policy interventions.
+Zeiler and Michelle Mello have examined the use of empirical field studies to study causation and policy interventions.
 While the strict adoption of the scientific method's "gold standard" of the randomized controlled trial can be difficult in the field of health law, Zeiler and Mello argue that fixed-effects models and difference-in-difference models can be used as tools of causal identification in health law studies.